Graduate School Rules

-All students are required to complete an Annual Activities Report every spring quarter.
-This report includes comments from their faculty adviser or research adviser, as well as a proposed time schedule for nishing the degree.
-These reports help students to maintain satisfactory progress and encourage adviser-student contact.
-The graduate program coordinator reviews the reports and meets with students and/or their advisers when progress appears slow.
+Moreover, all students are required to complete an Annual Activities Report, every spring quarter.
+This report includes comments from their faculty advisor or research advisor, as well as a proposed time schedule for finishing the degree.
+These reports help students to maintain satisfactory progress and encourage advisor-student contact.
+The graduate program coordinator reviews the reports and meets with students and/or their advisors when progress appears slow.

 Low Scholarship/Unsatisfactory Progress